This magazine takes you directly into the future!

 Widespread Impact

-DownDetector, a company that monitors user-reported internet disruptions, reported that the Microsoft Windows outage affected payment platforms, airlines, and ecommerce platforms.
+DownDetector, a company that monitors user-reported internet disruptions, reported that the Microsoft Windows outage affected payment platforms, airlines, and e-commerce platforms.

-Long queues were witnessed in airports across Europe, the U.S, and Asia due to inaccessible booking and check-in systems.
+Long queues were witnessed in airports across Europe, the U.S., and Asia due to inaccessible booking and check-in systems.

 We’re aware of a technical issue with CrowdStrike that is impacting multiple carriers.
 American is working with CrowdStrike to resolve the issue as quickly as possible and apologize to our customers for the inconvenience,” American Airlines said in a statement.

-U.S largest mass transit system in New York City said train and bus operations were not affected.
+U.S. largest mass transit system in New York City said train and bus operations were not affected.
 However, some of its information systems were temporarily affected.
 This wasn’t the case for the Washington D.C. metro system whose internal IT systems went down.

-Media outlets in Australia went off air for hours as the tech outage affected telecommunication in the country.
+Media outlets in Australia went off the air for hours as the tech outage affected telecommunication in the country.
 In New Zealand and South Africa, the outage affected payment systems, banking apps, and websites.
 Athletes and spectators heading to Paris for the Olympics experienced delays.
 Appointment systems in hospitals and doctor officers were also disrupted.

-In a post published on X, Microsoft 365 said it was “working on rerouting the impacted traffic to alternate systems to alleviate impact” and was “observing a positive trend in service availability.”
+In a post published on X, Microsoft 365 said it was “working on rerouting the impacted traffic to alternate systems to alleviate impact” and was “observing a positive trend in service availability.

 CrowdStrike’s Apology